dotnet/machinelearning-samples/samples/csharp/end-to-end-apps/Style-Transfer/README.md

     * After that, you'll be prompted for your password.
 Type the one you used during the DLVM setup.

 1. You should see a welcome message in your terminal indicating that you have successfully connected to the DLVM.
-1. Clone this repo to your VM using the command `git clone https://github.com/microsoft/AISchoolTutorials ai-school-tutorials`.
+1. Clone this repo to your VM using the command `git clone https://github.com/microsoft/AISchoolTutorials ai-school-tutorials`
 1. Copy the following command to move the lab content to `<your home>\styletransfer-lab`: `mv ai-school-tutorials/style-transfer ./styletransfer-lab`

 <!-- TODO Change the repo's address.
 Pending decision. -->

 > ALERT:
-> Make sure to put your code into `<your home>\styletransfer-lab`.
+> Make sure to put your code into `<your home>\styletransfer-lab`

+1. Finally, check the TensorFlow version installed on your machine.
+You can quickly check this by typing `pip freeze` in the command and finding tensorflow.
+Ideally it should be in range 1.13 - 1.15.
+In case it isn't check the following instructions:
+    * Uninstall the current version with the command `pip uninstall tensorflow`
+    In case there is any tensorflow-gpu or tensorflow-estimator you may uninstall them as well.
+    * Then write `pip install tensorflow-gpu==1.x`
+    being x the desired version in the above range.

 #### Download the images dataset

 After connecting to the DLVM, you'll need to download the images dataset for training.

-1. Enter the following command to navigate to the training directory: `cd styletransfer-lab/Training/StyleTransferTraining`.
+1. Enter the following command to navigate to the training directory: `cd styletransfer-lab/Training/StyleTransferTraining`

 > NOTE:
 > There you'll see the **data**, **output** and **src** folders.